LenweSeregon/CodingGameRacePod/README.md

 * After implementing the first thought, I've also works on the angle, making the same idea as the distance, ensuring to slow down more the thurst as he's far form the right direction
 * Last step was to build my CheckpointManager to register all checkpoints and being able to compute the better part to boost, making a less trivial boost system made in Wood1

+### From Silver
+* Checking replays, I detect that there was a problem with my slowing process, diving into the code showed me that indeed I made some mistakes and needed to test some values to prevent it
+* I also detect that my boost usage was wrong, allowed me to leave Bronze but clearly there was a mistake that I correct (It was always boosting at the first checkpoint of second lap)
+* Finally, I knew that I had to implement Shield usage in order to avoid a lot of loss where I got bump ouf just near the checkpoint or totally breaking my path

 ## Timeline

 ### 13/12/2012 : (~20 min) TOTAL 0H20